ElaXan/PatchGenshinAPK/README.md

 ```

 > Then it will clone package name for animegame.apk

-> If clone success will save to /sdcard with file name animegame-clone-Z3RO.apk

 If you want to change the name of the cloned APK, you can use the following command:
 ```sh